SystemsScientist/Python-Crash-Course-Chapter-5/README.md

 # Python Crash Course - Chapter 5 Exercises and Solutions

-This repository contains the Examples, Exercises, and Solutions for Chapter 5 of Python Crash Course by Eric Matthes.
+This repository contains the Examples, Exercises, and Solutions for Chapter 5 of Python Crash Course by Eric Matthes, which covers if statements, conditional tests.

 I created this repository for two reasons.
 First, I wanted to incorporate Git and GitHub with Python and Vim into my workflow,